d3p/mouseandkeylogger/README.md

 ## versions

+### 003 20150225

+* added a windows x86 version of the native library ( thx to Håvard Lundberg from CIID )

 ### 002 20150222

 * added a method to read the pixel color at a certain position ( via java.awt.Robot )